KINGSLEY INSTITUTIONAL GOVERNANCE AUDIT

 A Forensic Governance Assessment

-This is not a checklist.
+This is not an operational assessment.

 Authority Architecture